Stack for Customer Support

 The Support AI Stack

 First line — AI chatbots and virtual agents.
-Handle common questions and deflect volume.
+Handle common questions and deflect volume from human agents.

 Ticket management — Auto-categorization, priority scoring, routing.
 Get tickets to the right agent faster.